 *this includes basic pay, high cost area supplement and an uplift for holiday pay.

-From 9 October, a new smartphone app called ‘Me’ will allow staff to see all available shifts at least four weeks before the roster starts, and simply book shifts.
+In 2018, a new smartphone app called ‘Me’ will allow staff to see all available shifts at least two weeks before the roster starts, and simply book shifts.
 New bank payroll arrangements for collaborative bank workers will also make it easier to work across any Trusts and be paid quickly and accurately.

 Initially, the collaborative bank will only be available to band 2 and band 5 nursing staff, but there are plans to include a wider range of staff in the future.

-The South West London Collaborative Staff Bank is due to launch at St George’s on 9 October.
-If you have any questions or would like to know more, please email firstname.lastname@example.org.
+The South West London Collaborative Staff Bank is due to launch at St George’s in 2018.
+If you have any questions or would like to know more, please email email@example.com.